mschwager/cohesion/README.md

     Total: 100.00%
 ```

+The `--below` and `--above` flags can be specified to only show classes with
+a cohesion value below or above the specified percentage, respectively.

 ## Python Versions

 If you would like to simultaneously run `Cohesion` on Python 2 and Python 3